 When Brand Identity Goes Wrong: 5 Embarrassing Mistakes

 Someone once said that marketing is like asking someone out on a date.
 Branding is the reason they say yes!
-Just like a lot goes into getting that yes, getting branding right goes through a lot: identity, promise, and signaling.
-All three are equally as important.
-These three pillars are not three sides of a triangle, they are more like the RGB components of a color.
+If you want to win the heart of your consumers, it’s crucial to get your brand right.
+The three pillars of branding are identity, promise, and signaling, all of which are equally important.
+Rather than three sides of a triangle, however, they are more like the RGB components of a color.
 They blend into each other.